Grief is agony.

 One of the

-hardest things to cope with can be a feeling of isolation: people in the
+hardest things to cope with can be a feeling of isolation.
+Many people are

-west are often very uncomfortable with the idea of death and simply do not
+very uncomfortable with the idea of death and simply do not know what to

 The comment I